-With the exception of inventories at PCA's Chicago corrugated products plants, which were acquired in 2004 and 2009, raw materials, work in process and finished goods are valued using the last-in, first-out ("LIFO") cost method.
-Inventories at the Chicago plants are valued at the first-in, first-out ("FIFO") cost method.
+With the exception of inventories at PCA's Chicago corrugated products plants, which were acquired in 2004 and 2009, raw materials, work in process and finished goods are valued using the last-in, first-out ("FIFO") cost method.
 Supplies and materials are valued using a moving average cost.
-All inventories are stated at the lower of cost or market and include all costs directly associated with manufacturing products: materials, labor and manufacturing overhead.
+All inventories are tated at the lower of cost or market and include all costs directly associated with manufacturing products: materials, labor and manufacturing overhead.
 Inventories valued using the LIFO method totaled \$199.5 million and \$169.2 million, respectively, as of December 31, 2010 and 2009, compared to total inventory values (before the LIFO inventory reserve) of \$309.2 million and \$275.9 million for the same respective periods.